 “So what is it tonight?” the elderly man asked.

 “Not pleased, is he?”
 Howland replied in a bored tone, his gaze darting to Eamon Palomb, who sat silently with his hands intertwined and resting atop his belly.
-“I am sure he had more to say than that and I’ll hear it, but not before you get up off the floor.
-It won’t do me any good to have a highly paid protector with a poor knee.”
+“I am sure he had more to say than that and I will hear it, but not before you get up off the floor.
+It will not do me any good to have a highly paid protector with a poor knee.”

 “As you wish, ser,” Tryst said, standing once again before continuing on.
 “Minister Braggen also stated that he would have been the more suitable choice, basing this on his perception that Farmourd had a more bountiful harvest than Galren.”